Bargara

 Bargara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bargara, as per the latest Census, consisted of 78.4% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Bargara was at 47.8%, with mortgaged dwellings at 24.8% and rented ones at 27.4%.
-The median monthly mortgage repayment in the area was $1,517, lower than Regional Qld's average of $1,655.
-The median weekly rent figure in Bargara was $340, compared to Regional Qld's $345.
-Nationally, Bargara's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Bargara, as evaluated at the latest Census held on 28 August 2016, comprised 78.4% houses and 21.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Regional Queensland's dwelling structure of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bargara was at 47.8%, with mortgaged dwellings at 24.8% and rented dwellings at 27.4%.
+The median monthly mortgage repayment in the area, as of 2016 data, was $1,517, while the median weekly rent figure was recorded at $340.
+In comparison, Regional Queensland had mortgage repayments of $1,655 and rents of $345.
+Nationally, Bargara's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing